-Savvy entrepreneurs will have immediately recognised the elegance of this system.
+Savvy entrepreneurs will have immediately recognized the elegance of this system.

 Everything is automated through advertising.

-At the time the book was written, Douglas was working two hours per week.
+At the time Tim Ferriss wrote The 4-hour workweek, Douglas was working two hours per week.

 This site and the products he sells are not things that he is passionate about.